GAIB: The Bridge for Compute-Backed Real-World Yield

 The Canonical Stable Version: AID

-GAIB’s dual-token system revolves around AID, a synthetic stablecoin backed by U.S. Treasury reserves, and sAID, its yield-bearing counterpart.
+GAIB’s dual-token system revolves around AID, a synthetic dollar fully backed by U.S. Treasury reserves, cash equivalents, and major stablecoins, and sAID, its yield-bearing counterpart.

 AID is minted when capital enters the protocol and burned when profits are distributed or redeemed, ensuring its supply always reflects the value of underlying assets.
-It functions as a stable medium of exchange and unit of account, making it suitable for payments, trading, and liquidity provision across DeFi ecosystems.
+It functions as an entry point to GAIB’s tokenized portfolio of AI infrastructure, and a base currency in the broader DeFi ecosystem.

 Accessing Yield Through Staking: sAID

-Users can stake AID to mint sAID, a yield-bearing token whose value gradually increases as protocol revenues accumulate from sources such as GPU and robotics financing or U.S. Treasury yields.
+Users can stake AID to mint sAID, a yield-bearing token whose value gradually increases as protocol revenues accumulate from sources such as GPU, robotics financing and U.S. Treasury yields.
 The yield is reflected through an evolving exchange rate between sAID and AID, while redemptions allow users to withdraw their principal and accrued yield after a short cooldown period.

 Both tokens maintain full composability, enabling their use across DeFi applications such as yield tokenisation, structured yield vaults, or risk-tiered strategies.